SilentRequiem/ai110-module2show-pawpal-starter/reflection.md

 **a.
 How you used AI**

-- How did you use AI tools during this project (for example: design brainstorming, debugging, refactoring)?
-- What kinds of prompts or questions were most helpful?
+I used AI to help design my system, generate class skeletons, and debug issues.
+I also used it to help connect my backend logic to the Streamlit UI and to create test cases.
+The most helpful prompts were ones where I clearly described what I wanted, like generating a class structure or fixing a specific error.

 **b.
 Judgment and verification**

-- Describe one moment where you did not accept an AI suggestion as-is.
-- How did you evaluate or verify what the AI suggested?
+There were times where I did not accept AI suggestions directly.
+For example, when adding new features, I made sure the logic matched my design and did not overcomplicate the system.
+I verified suggestions by running my code, checking outputs, and using tests to make sure everything worked correctly.

 ---